bitextor/bitextor/README.md

 ...	...
 ```
 Some dictionaries are available in https://sourceforge.net/projects/bitextor/files/bitextor/bitextor-4.0/dictionaries/ .
 However, customised dictionaries can be automatically built from parallel corpora.
 This package includes the script bitextor-builddics to ease the creation of these dictionaries.
 The script uses the tool GIZA++ (http://code.google.com/p/giza-pp/) to build probabilistic dictionaries, which are filtered to keep only those pairs of words fitting the following two criteria:
-- both words must occurr at leat  10 times in the corpus; and
+- both words must occur at least 10 times in the corpus; and
 - the harmonic mean of translating the word from lang1 to lang2 and from lang2 to lang1 must be equal or higher than 0.2.

 To obtain a dictionary, it is only needed to have a parallel corpus in the following format: